Holly-Horwood/holiday_helper/README.md

 - Used to check validity of HTML and CSS code used in this project, both returned no errors at completion.

 **JSHint**
-- Used to check all JS code for errors, none presented on completion of this project.
+- Used to check all JS code for errors, none present on completion of this project.

 #### **Issues:**